mikezhen/healthjoy-forker/README.md

 1. Replace the values of `replace_me_with_id` and `replace_me_with_secret` inside the `docker-compose.yml` file with client ID and secret, respectively, of the Github OAuth application.
 (Reach out to project owner for those values.)

-1. From the root directory of the project run the following command:
+2. From the root directory of the project run the following command:

 ```bash
 docker-compose up
 ```

+It might a few minutes as dependencies need to install and the packages need to build.

-1. Open browser to `http://localhost:5000` to access the application.
+3. Open browser to `http://localhost:5000` to access the application.

 ## Manual Setup